14-Day Turkey And Greece Itinerary (Detailed Guide)

 Best Beaches In Rhodes - Anthony Quinn Beach

 Head down to Mandraki Harbor and breathe in the fresh salty air – the old city walls and gorgeous blue sea will surround you.
-Make sure you have a look at the two deer statues at the entrance of the harbor.
-This is where the Colossus of Rhodes used to stand.
+Make sure you have a look at the two deer statues at the entrance of the harbor—this spot is traditionally associated with where the Colossus of Rhodes once stood, though its exact location is debated.

 Wander around the streets near the shorefront, and if you’re in the mood for a morning dip, there’s a little beach near the harbor.

 Take a walk around the outskirts of the harbor and check out the Rhodes Windmills, also known as the Windmills of Mandraki.
-The windmills are no longer in use, but back in the day, they were used to grind grain that was brought into Rhodes via ships.
+The windmills are no longer in use, but historically, they were used to grind grain brought into Rhodes by ship.
 Today, you can wander around the windmills and catch a boat from there to explore other parts of the coastline!

-Spend the rest of your afternoon at Akti Miaouli Beach, a gorgeous, spacious beachfront that stretches a few kilometers long.
+Spend the rest of your afternoon at Akti Miaouli Beach, a spacious beachfront close to Rhodes Town.

-For dinner, find yourself a lovely traditional taverna in the Old Town, and make sure you try the local dishes – Lacan is an absolute favorite in Rhodes!
+For dinner, find a traditional taverna in the Old Town and make sure you try the local dishes – Lacan is an absolute favorite in Rhodes!

 Day 11: Karpathos